CompCogNeuro/CompCogNeuro.github.io/content/neuron-channels.md

 br.FinalizeGUI(false)
 ```

 The GABA-B channel has a much slower decay time constant compared to the standard GABA-A inhibitory channel, because it is coupled to the GIRK channel: _G-protein coupled inwardly rectifying potassium (K) channel_.
 It is ubiquitous in the brain, and is likely essential for basic neural function.
 The _inward rectification_ is caused by a $Mg^{++}$ ion block from the _inside_ of the neuron, which means that these channels are most open when the neuron is hyperpolarized (inactive), and thus it serves to _keep inactive neurons inactive_.
-This is complementary to the effect of NMDA channels, and [[@^SandersBerendsMajorEtAl13]] emphasized the synergistic nature of these two channels in producing [[stable activation]] patterns: NMDA keeps active neurons active, while GABA-B keeps inactive neurons inactive.af
+This is complementary to the effect of NMDA channels, and [[@^SandersBerendsMajorEtAl13]] emphasized the synergistic nature of these two channels in producing [[stable activation]] patterns: NMDA keeps active neurons active, while GABA-B keeps inactive neurons inactive.

 Press the [[#plot_gabab:GV run]] button above to see the conductance (_g_) (and current _I_) vs. voltage (_v_) plot using the parameters shown to the left of the plot.
 In comparison with the comparable NMDA plot, you can see that GABA-B and NMDA are mirror-images of each other.
-Furthermore, the I value plotted here is the absolute value (positive) whereas the actual current has the opposite sign as NMDA, due to its reversal potential $E_{gaba_b}$ being that of chloride (-90 mV).
+Furthermore, the I value plotted here is the pabsolute value (positive) whereas the actual current has the opposite sign as NMDA, due to its reversal potential $E_{gaba_b}$ being that of chloride (-90 mV).

 The implementation of the GABA-B channel is based on [[@^SandersBerendsMajorEtAl13]] and [[@^ThomsonDestexhe99]], with the following sigmoidal voltage-gated conductance function from [[@^YamadaInanobeKurachi98]]: